Vitoria-Gasteiz: Sports

 Each year the city hosts an Ironman triathlon, 'Ironman Vitoria-Gasteiz'.

 The 2024 event was an Ironman Pro-Series event in which the Ironman world champion, Sam Laidlow, competed but was disqualified, having failed to serve a drafting penalty.
-The mens race was won by Antonio Benito Lopez, of Spain.
+The men's race was won by Antonio Benito Lopez, of Spain.
 The women's race was won by Kat Matthews, of the UK.